Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around china pmi beats expectations, it can genuinely reprice AUD/USD.
+If a headline materially changes expectations around china data beats expectations, it can genuinely reprice AUD/USD.

-If a headline materially changes expectations around fed signals slower hikes, it can genuinely reprice AUD/USD.
+If a headline materially changes expectations around us dollar weakens, it can genuinely reprice AUD/USD.

 Headlines that are often noise